Who is Mr. Houdini?

 - Any profession or economic background

-- Usually an out going confident demeanor
+- Usually has an outgoing, confident demeanor

-- Extremely enthusiastic towards dating you
+- Extremely enthusiastic about dating you

 - Aggressive in their approach

 A typical scenario with Mr. Houdini goes like this.

 - He is the perfect gentlemen, totally excited about seeing you, pays for dinner, heaps you with compliments

 - Calls, texts and emails often

 - Emphasizes that he is a “relationship” type person and that he not looking for a fling

 - Eventually gets you to sleep with him, then almost immediately